Grootsingh/Noob-Docs/[Kent C Doods]React-Docs/Advance-React-Hooks.md

 don’t have to use reducers for everything: feel free to mix and match!
 You can even useState and useReducer in the same component.

-# Recap
+## Recap

+1. To convert from useState to useReducer

+   - Dispatch actions from event
+     handlers

-1. To convert from useState to useReducer: => Dispatch actions from event handlers. => Write a reducer function that returns the next state for a given state and action. => Replace useState with useReducer.
+   - Write a reducer function that returns the next state for a given state and action

+   - Replace useState with useReducer.

 2. Reducers require you to write a bit more code, but they help with debugging and testing.